Work it out: The importance of cross-training for runners

 - Dive in: Increase strength in your entire body without the harsh impact on your legs by swimming a few laps in a pool or along the thousands of miles of beachfront available at your disposable.

 - Hold that pose: Yoga concentrates on flexibility, stability and working key muscle groups, including your core, quads, hamstrings, hip-flexors and shoulders.
 Taking a day to add a few yoga sequences can actually help your running speed, as well as build mental endurance.
-Join a class, such as Yoga for Athletes at Sangha Yoga to learn the best techniques before trying poses at home.

 - Row, row, row: No water needed when using the row machine, an intense replacement exercise that will build muscle in your back and upper body.
 Take your time to practice the rowing technique so you perform the move correctly and get the best results.